AKing-283/Career-advisor/README.md

 # Career Path Explorer

-Hey there! 👋 This is a friendly career exploration tool that helps you discover career paths that match your interests and skills.
+This is a friendly career exploration tool that helps you discover career paths that match your interests and skills.
 Whether you're just starting out or looking for a change, we're here to help you find your perfect career match!

 ## What's Inside?